XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 * [Digital to Analog And Analog to Digital Converter](converter) - Changes to 4 combiners and 4 splitters.
 * [Memory Bank](memory_bank) - The row and column limits are raised to 2^32^-1.
-* [Truth Table Circuit](truth_table) - Besides being able to output voltages based on specified inputs like the classic version, it can also perform expression calculations.
+* [Truth Table Circuit](truth_table) - Besides being able to output voltages based on specified inputs like the classic type, it can also perform expression calculations.
 * [Real Time Clock](real_time_clock) - Outputs the time in the real world.
 * [Sound Generator](sound_generator) - Plays PCM-encoded audio data.
 * [Complex Piston](complex_piston) - Completely controlled by input voltage.
 When the input voltage changes, it will try to adjust.